vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 18.4 Sequence command readers

 Command code should resemble a driver interpreter.
-NDS demonstrates the compiler-cursor form: one opcode switch reads source fields and appends the command's effects in order.
+NDS and Capcom SNES demonstrate the compiler-cursor form: one opcode switch reads source fields and appends the command's effects in order.
 Returning the event compiles discovery and playback behavior together, replacing separate metadata, operand, flow, and execution switches.
-Capcom SNES still uses adjacent decode/execution lambdas; Akao, Akao SNES, and Konami SNES still use normal cursor switches through the old adapter.
+Akao, Akao SNES, and Konami SNES still use normal cursor switches through the old adapter.

 The compiler-cursor form is the target because it keeps ordinary commands near the original interpreter's size while retaining source-free VM execution.
 It avoids a command class, visitor, command table, and universal operation taxonomy.